botwranglers/ocearch/README.md

 ### Emma-shark

 In the Hard challenge, you analyze the data for the shark named Emma.
 Our own Jon Ainsworth dove with the team that tagged Emma, and captured some beautiful underwater video of Emma-shark.

-<iframe src='https://gfycat.com/ifr/JollyBeautifulGalapagostortoise' frameborder='0' scrolling='no' allowfullscreen width='640' height='404'></iframe><p> <a href="https://gfycat.com/jollybeautifulgalapagostortoise">Emma</a></p>
+Check it out here: https://gfycat.com/jollybeautifulgalapagostortoise